 Our algorithm has been applied to a variety of sample texture images.
-In our experiments, most of the source texture images are downloaded from the websites1.
-For comparison, we use those sample textures used by existing texture synthesis work [6, 11, 14].
-All the experiments shown in this section were run on a PC with Pentium IV 1.6 GHz CPU + 512 MB RAM.
+In our experiments, most of the source texture images are downloaded from the web sites1.
+For comparison, we use those sample textures which have been used by existing texture synthesis work [2,9,12].
+All the experiments shown in this section were run on a PC with Pentium IV 1.6GHz CPU + 512MB RAM.

-In Fig. 3, we compare our approach with other existing techniques.
-The result for graphcut was taken from [14], while the other two were generated by our implementation.
-The texture size is 268×230 for Fig. 3a, and 360×360 for Fig. 3(b,c,d,e).
+In Figure 3, we compare our approach with other existing techniques.
+The result for Graphcut was taken from [12], while the other two were generated by our implementation.
+The texture size is 268×230 for Figure 3(a), and 360×360 for Figure 3((b), (c), (d), (e)).
 The patch size is selected as 64×64 .
-From the images we find that the quality of the texture generated with our approach is superior to that of image quilting [11] and Wang tiles [6] and is comparable to the result produced by graphcut [14].
-The sample texture in Fig. 3a consists of only two different lotus flowers.
-The techniques that simply use the original patches selected from the sample texture can lead to the repetition of those texture elements in the resulting large texture.
-As shown in Fig. 3d, all the flowers have the same shape and orientation as either of the two flowers in the sample texture.
-However, our interactive technique can create the texture consisting of the flowers of different shape, size and orientation, which is demonstrated in Fig. 3e.
+From the images, we can find that the quality of the texture generated with our approach is superior to that of Image Quilting [2] and Wang Tiles [9], and is comparable to the result produced by Graphcut [12].
+The sample texture in Figure 3(a) consists of only two different lotus flowers.
+The techniques which simply use the original patches selected from the sample texture can lead to the repetition of those texture elements in the resulting large texture.
+As shown in Figure 3(d), all the flowers have the same shape and orientation as either of the two flowers in the sample texture.
+However, our interactive technique can create the texture consisting of the flowers of different shape, size and orientation, which is demonstrated in Figure 3(e).
 The density of the lotus flowers in our results can be increased or decreased at the desired position according to the user's need.